Skip to main content

 Details

 If you need to use manual mode to connect to your SharePoint site, you will need to enter your credentials in the script.
-This can be a concern since anyone that has access to the script will be able to see your credentials.
+This can be a concern since anyone with access to the script can see your credentials.
 Use this PowerShell alternative with the Connect-Site command.

 How-to